 In addition to requesting OCPD to fund the assessment, counsel can file a motion (ex parte and under seal if necessary) with the habeas court, seeking court authorization to employ a mental health expert at state expense, pursuant to the federal and state constitutions and Ake v.
 Oklahoma, 470 U.S. 68 (1985).

-Are you looking for help with a habeas corpus petition in the state of Connecticut?
+Are you looking for help with a mental state assessments in Connecticut habeas corpus cases?
 If this is the case, consider talking about your situation with an attorney.
 They can answer your questions and help you determine how to proceed.